itcarroll/itcarroll.github.io/index.md

 | **Research Assistant**                              | 2005 -- 2006 |
 | *Heinz Center for Science, Economics & Environment* |              |

-Contributed visualizations of data on the distribution and abundance of non-native species in the US for the “State of the Nation’s Ecosystems” report.
+Data visualizations for sections on non-native species within the “State of the Nation’s Ecosystems” report.
 Authored internal report on data gaps for air-quality indicators.

 | **Biological Field Technician (0404)** | 2004 -- 2005 |
 | *US Forest Service*                    |              |

-Field work in remote regions of the Sierra Nevada, performing mark-recapture surveys of threatened amphibian species.
+Field work in remote regions of the Sierra Nevada, surveying threatened amphibian species.
 Data entry in MS Access database and population status maps produced with ArcGIS.
 Required to carry 50lbs of equipment at altitudes of 10-12K feet over 25 miles from nearest road access.